yunfeiyanggzq/bls_golang_lib/README.md

 `sudo ldconfig`

 It is possible to install the package on Windows through the use of MinGW and MSYS.
 MSYS is required for installing PBC, while GMP can be installed through a package.
 Based on your MinGW installation, you may need to add` "-I/usr/local/include"` to CPPFLAGS and `"-L/usr/local/lib" `to LDFLAGS when building PBC.
 Likewise, you may need to add these options to` CGO_CPPFLAGS `and` CGO_LDFLAGS` when installing this package.
-## third   install  the  bls signature  golang  lib
+## third   install  the BLS signature  golang  lib
 download the bls  signature  lib

 ` go  get  go  get  github.com/yunfeiyangbuaa/bls_golang_lib/BLS`